GOFIRST/scratch/README.md

 Sandbox repository for you to play with Git.

-I'm going to add a list to this file:
+I'm going to kill you!
 * You can use Markdown to easily format the file.

     * It's easy!